peteroupc/classic-wallpaper/uielements.md

     - If it is desired to give a real-world object a 3-D look with a limited color palette, that object is generally drawn in an _isometric_ view (rather than straight on).
 - Real-world objects depicted in icons and other graphics tend to have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look.
 - In general, in icons, cursors, and digital illustrations limited to the 16-color VGA palette[^1]&mdash;
-    - color gradient fills (smooth transitions from one color to another) and simulations of color gradients are avoided, and
+    - areas are filled with either a solid color in the palette or an alternating "checkerboard" pattern of two colors (to simulate a color outside the palette), and
-    - areas are filled with either a solid color in the palette or an alternating "checkerboard" pattern of two colors (to simulate a color outside the palette).
+    - color gradient fills (smooth transitions from one color to another) and simulations of color gradients are avoided.
 - For graphics in a 256-color palette, gradient fills are present but subtle.
 - Larger versions of icons originally in size 32&times;32 (for example, the 48&times;48 version) tend to appear the same as the original icon but with finer but non-essential detail.